Texas Tech University

 Mary Lauren Taylor, LPC-S, LMFT-S

-Assistant Director, LPC-A Coordinator
+Assistant Director, Coordinator of LPC Training

 Graduate Training: Texas Wesleyan University, Professional Counseling MA Program, 2010.